Satej/satej.github.io/_posts/2023-06-30-postgres-for-machine-learning.md

 1. Using an API as a service similar to ChatGPT
 2. Hosting your own LLMs and passing your inputs through them

 One other way LLMs are being used is close to where data resides which is in the databases.
 Many data vendors like Google Bigquery, Databricks, Snowflake have found a way to run user inputs/requests by executing them in a SQL query where they are calling a particular function which accesses a LLM to process the input.
 While this is a nice feat, they are more proprietary in nature.
+A quick look at similar other databases with machine learning capability can be checked out [here](https://www.infoworld.com/article/3607762/10-databases-supporting-in-database-machine-learning.html){:target="_blank"}.

 [PostgresML](https://github.com/postgresml/postgresml){:target="_blank"} is a machine learning extension to PostgreSQL that enables to perform training and inference on text and tabular data using SQL queries.